Blog Post December 9, 2025 | 14 minutes read

 It’s no longer enough to post a few low-quality photos, a short description and a few reviews.
 Consumers expect complete, accurate product listings with rich media, sustainability information and detailed specifications that make a lasting first impression.

 If you can’t deliver on all of that, would-be customers will scroll past your PDP, or worse, click on a competitor.
 But if you can?
-You increase your chances of catching a shopper’s attention and getting them to hit “Add to cart.”
+You increase your chances of catching a shopper’s attention and getting them to hit the add to cart button.

-To do so, you’ll need to optimize your product listings by balancing compelling product details and images with search engine optimization-friendly (SEO) keywords that:
+To do so, you’ll need to optimize your product listing page (PLP) by balancing compelling product details and images with search engine optimization-friendly (SEO) keywords that:

 • Help consumers find, click on and purchase your products